 Signal Display Parameters.
 In this part of the example, you specify the parameters that set up the baseband-equivalent model display.
 You use the Complex to Magnitude-Angle block to convert the RF subsystem output to magnitude format.

-Before you run the simulation, set the stop time by selecting Simulation > Configuration Parameters in the model window and entering
+Before you run the simulation, set the stop time.
+Click

-To run the simulation, select Simulation > Start in the model window.
+To run the simulation, click Run in the model window.